 Surprise!
 More Awful Software

 Anybody who’s owned a Garmin device of any kind will be familiar with the company’s approach of rolling out new features quickly rather than testing them properly, and the 66 is no exception.
 When this unit was released a year ago it was barely useable, leading to a glut of negative YouTube videos and angry reviews.
-12 months on and we’re on version 3.40, with the list of bugs squashed in each interim release as long as your arm.
+12 months on and we’re on version 3.40, with the list of bugs squashed (and more later) in each interim release as long as your arm.
 Still, at least it no longer switches itself off randomly.